Axway/amplify-central/content/en/docs/amplify_relnotes/20220430_ampc_agents_relnotes.md

 * Apigee Edge
 * Mulesoft Anypoint platform v3.0

-## New features and enhancements
+## Common enhancements and features

 The following new features and enhancements are available in this update:

-* Managing marketplace subscription provisioning on the dataplane.
-When consumer subscribe and request access to an API using the Marketplace, the agent is able to handle the request and provision the appropriate application (Axway / Apigee), Usage plan (AWS), subscription (Azure) and create corresponding credentials (apiKey / oauth clientID,clientSecret).
+* Manage Marketplace subscription provisioning on the dataplane.
+When a consumer subscribes and requests access to an API using the Marketplace, the agent handles the request and provisions the appropriate application (Axway / Apigee), Usage plan (AWS), subscription (Azure), and creates corresponding credentials (apiKey / oauth clientID,clientSecret).

-* Managing marketplace subscription deprovisioning on the dataplane.
-When consumer remove a marketplace application, the agent will remove the corresponding object (application, Usage plan or subscription) and the associated credentials from the dataplane.
+* Manage Marketplace subscription deprovisioning on the dataplane.
+When a consumer removes a marketplace application, the agent removes the corresponding object (application, Usage plan, or subscription) and the associated credentials from the dataplane.

-To activate the marketplace provisioning/deprovisioning, the following variables need to be added to the discovery agent configuration:
+To activate the marketplace provisioning/deprovisioning, the following variables must be added to the Discovery Agent configuration:

-* `CENTRAL_GRPC_ENABLED=true` : allow the agent to communicate to the platform over http/2 protocol
+* `CENTRAL_GRPC_ENABLED=true`: allow the agent to communicate to the platform over http/2 protocol
-* `AGENTFEATURES_MARKETPLACEPROVISIONING=true` : inform the agent to manage the marketplace subscription
+* `AGENTFEATURES_MARKETPLACEPROVISIONING=true`: inform the agent to manage the Marketplace subscription
-* `AGENTFEATURES_PERSISTCACHE=true` : inform the agent to use the filesystem to persist the cache.
-This will help the agent to process any missed request while the agent is down.
+* `AGENTFEATURES_PERSISTCACHE=true`: inform the agent to use the filesystem to persist the cache.
+This will help the agent to process any missed requests while the agent is down.
-* Also be sure to replace the DOSA service account by a platform service account.
+* You must also replace the DOSA service account with a platform service account.
 You can create a new platform service account using your existing public key.

-* Docker volume is added to the discovery agent to store persisted data.
+* Docker volume added to the Discovery Agent to store persisted data.

 ### Amplify Gateway agents enhancements

-* See the common enhancement section.
+* See Common enhancements and features.

 ### Amplify AWS Gateway agents enhancements

-* See the common enhancement section
+* See Common enhancements and features.

 ### Amplify Azure agents enhancements

-* See the common enhancement section
+* See Common enhancements and features.

 ### Amplify Istio agents enhancements